danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ![SP500_Equity_Top_5_Returns_by_Year_Bar_Charts.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Equity_Top_5_Returns_by_Year_Bar_Charts.jpg?raw=true)

 Let's examine the top 10 performers for cumulative returns for the past 4 years.
-Before we proceed any futher, we want to focus on stocks that existed from the start of the 4 year data we stored so that any aggregated return comparison is not skewed by newer stocks that were traded later on.
+Before we proceed any further, we want to focus on stocks that existed from the start of the 4-year data we stored so that any aggregated return comparison is not skewed by newer stocks that were traded later on.

         # Determine the first date for each ticker
         first_dates = df_pricing.groupby('Ticker')['Date'].min().reset_index()